Michael Timlin: Stevenage

 Timlin signed for League Two club Stevenage on a free transfer on 11 June 2018.
 He made his Stevenage debut in the club's opening game of the 2018–19 season, playing the first 64 minutes in a 2–2 draw against Tranmere Rovers at Broadhall Way.
 Timlin scored his first goal for the club, which turned out to be his only goal for the club, in Stevenage's 1–0 victory over Morecambe on 18 August 2018.
 He played regularly throughout the season in the centre of midfield, making 46 appearances in all competitions.
 Timlin was released by Stevenage at the end of the season.

 Timlin re-joined Stevenage on 20 September 2019 on a short-term contract.
-The club stated Timlin had previously chosen not to agree a new contract in the summer due to personal reasons.
+The club stated Timlin had previously chosen not to agree a new contract in the summer for personal reasons.

 Stevenage confirmed in January 2020 that Timlin had left the club having been unable to agree terms on a new contract.

 Ebbsfleet United

 On 21 January 2020, Timlin signed for Ebbsfleet United however due to a transfer embargo in place on the club at the time, he was unable to make his debut until mid-February.
-As a result of the Covid-19 pandemic, the National League season was suspended and subsequently curtailed in April with Timlin having made just 4 league appearances.
-Whilst positive talks were held about Timlin remaining at Ebbsfleet, he explained during the summer that he had received an offer he just could not turn down which meant he would not be extending his time at the Club.
+As a result of the COVID-19 pandemic, the National League season was suspended and subsequently curtailed in April with Timlin having made just 4 league appearances.
+Whilst positive talks were held about Timlin remaining at Ebbsfleet, he explained during the summer that he had received an offer he just could not turn down which meant he would not be extending his time at the club.
 He said that had it not been for this specific offer, he would definitely have loved to remain at Ebbsfleet and finish his playing career with them.

 Dulwich Hamlet

-After a brief spell playing at Ebbsfleet United, cut short by the Covid-19 pandemic, Timlin agreed to sign for Dulwich Hamlet in August 2020 in a role that would allow him to continue playing and also continue his coaching ambitions working within their Academy.
+After a brief spell playing at Ebbsfleet United, cut short by the COVID-19 pandemic, Timlin agreed to sign for Dulwich Hamlet in August 2020 in a role that would allow him to continue playing and also continue his coaching ambitions working within their Academy.
 Timlin is keen to pass on his experience to the next generation of players and is working towards becoming a UEFA licensed coach.
 The midfielder explained, when signing for the club, that the opportunity to play for the team in the area he grew up in and work under good friends and mentors Gavin Rose and Junior Kadi, was just too good a chance to turn down.